Rome Tourist Card

 The Colosseum

-The Colosseum, originally known as the "Flavian Amphitheatre," was an iconic symbol of ancient Rome.
-If you had asked for directions to the Colosseum back in its day, the locals might not have known what you were referring to!
+The Colosseum, one of the most recognisable symbols of Rome.
+Originally known as the "Flavian Amphitheatre," if you had asked for directions to the 'Colosseum' back in its day, the locals might not have known what you were referring to!
 Imagine the arena filled with chanting crowds, witnessing the intense battles that took place there.
 Visualise the gladiators preparing for combat in the underground chambers.

 Spectators were seated based on their wealth and social status, with the best views reserved for the elite, much like modern concerts where the best seats come with the highest price tags.